tpimentelms/tpimentelms.github.io/_publications/2022-07-01-xin-etal-2022-rethinking.md

         Konstantina Christakopoulou and
         Zhaochun Ren
     },
-    booktitle = {Proceedings of the 45th International ACM SIGIR Conference on Research and Development in Information Retrieval}, title = {Rethinking Reinforcement Learning for Recommendation: A Prompt Perspective}, year = {2022},
+    booktitle = {International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR)}, title = {Rethinking Reinforcement Learning for Recommendation: A Prompt Perspective}, year = {2022},
     doi = {10.1145/3477495.3531714},